nakagami/toybroker/README.rst

 Customize
 ----------------------

-You can wrote your application.
+You can wrote a customized broker.

 At first::